The Dry Skin Guide

 Chemical exfoliants are often gentler and more even on dry skin than physical ones, so they are often the best choice.
 Juice Beauty makes its famous Green Apple Peel in a version specifically for sensitive skin ($39, goop.com) that’s full of of calming, hydrating oils and phytonutrients to treat skin as it exfoliates.
 If you like a physical exfoliant, go super-mild, like the Classic Rice Enzyme Powder from Tatcha ($65, goop.com).

-If it’s the middle of the day and suddenly you notice your skin is dry and peeling in a particular spot, face oil is the cure: Rub in the oil vigorously, so the bits of dry skin are swept away; pat on more once the area’s smooth again.
-Reapply makeup if you need it in that spot after waiting a minute or two for the oil to sink in.
+If it’s the middle of the day and suddenly you notice your skin is dry and peeling in a particular spot, use face oil: Rub in the oil vigorously, so the bits of dry skin are swept away.
+Pat on more once the area’s smooth again.
+Waiting a minute or two for the oil to sink in, then reapply makeup if you need it.
 Thick moisturizer works, too, but something about oil makes it especially easy.

 TATCHA CLASSIC RICE